Over

 the years I have had the opportunity to play the instruments

-a lack of balance and the player’s inability to hear the definition
+player’s inability to hear the definition and nuance of the

-and nuance of the individual strings, i.e., muddiness, often coupled
+individual strings, i.e., muddiness.
+This is often coupled with

-with a heavy club-like neck.
+a heavy club-like neck.
 An unbalanced instrument directly affects

 a control beyond the ability of the average player to overcome.

-nuance of timbre, color, and vibrato in their development stage,
+and vibrato in their development stage, and a poor neck design means

-level, the need for quite a different instrument develops.
-The instrument
+a different instrument develops.
+The instrument needs to be “hotter”

-in the high register.
-This allows the audience to hear all the instrument’s
+the audience to hear all the instrument’s nuance.
+At the same

 My